PlatyPete/monster-hunter-wardrobe/README.md

 - Linux 32-bit
 - Linux 64-bit
+- Linux Arm64
 - Mac OSX
 - Windows 32-bit
 - Windows 64-bit

+No installation required: just download the compressed folder for your system from the Releases page and extract the contents to the folder of your choice.
+Be sure to keep all contents in the same place in order for the application to work properly.
+Your platform may require additional steps for the app to run: see the sections below.

-I have designed this app for a desktop computer environment, with a keyboard and mouse (gamepad support is planned).
-You can use Godot to build this app in your own environment for yourself, but I cannot promise it will work properly for any platform except those listed above.
+I have designed this app for a desktop computer environment, with a keyboard and mouse; I have plans to implement more control elements and inputs to allow everything to work with only the keyboard or mouse.
+I'm also planning to implement gamepad support.

+Feel free to use Godot to build this app in your environment for yourself, but I cannot promise it will work properly for any platform except those listed above.

+### Linux

+In order to run the app, you need to allow the executable to run as a program.
+Open the Properties menu for the MHAW file (`MHAW.x86_32`, `MHAW.x86_64`, or `MHAW.arm64` depending on your platform), visit the Permissions tab, and check "Allow executing file as program".

+### MacOS

+Extract to your Applications directory to avoid file path issues.
+Gatekeeper will block execution of this app, since it isn't notarized and signed, warning you that "Apple cannot check it for malicious software."
+At this time, I am not part of the Apple Developer Program, so I cannot code sign the app for MacOS users.
+Godot maintains directions for macOS users to run unsigned apps in its documentation [here](https://docs.godotengine.org/en/stable/tutorials/export/running_on_macos.html#doc-running-on-macos), but I'll summarize.

+There are two ways to open the app:

+- 1. Try to open the app normally, and the warning popup will appear.
+Open System Preferences and go to Security & Privacy.
+In the General tab, "Monster Hunter Armor Wardrobe" will be listed in the "Allow apps" section: click "Open Anyway" to open the app.
+- 2. Right click, or Control + click, the app and select Open from the dropdown.
+The same warning popup will appear, but an "Open" button will be available.

+### Windows

+Windows Defender will interrupt execution of this app, but you can click "Run anyway" to open it.
+A signed certificate would be expensive to maintain, so I am not expecting to code sign the app for Windows any time soon.

 ## Interface

-The menu panel on the left will include the list of all armor pieces, with a radio button to select each piece to equip.
-The right menu will display the player's stats and skills based on the current equipment, and provide a panel to edit the player's features (gender, face, hair, etc.) Several armor pieces are gendered, so I've opted to keep armor selections isolated between the female and male player models as if there are always two player slots available in the app: one female, one male.
-You will be able to save and load armor sets regardless of your player customization, but invalid armor pieces will display a message and not be equipped by default: E.G. loading a set with Maiden armor pieces on a male player.
-You will be able to disable this feature, and make all armor pieces available to display regardless of armor restrictions (like gender and weapon class), but these will not be valid armor sets for use in the games.
+The menu panel on the left includes the list of all armor pieces, with a radio button to select each piece to equip.
+The right menu displays the player's stats and skills based on the current equipment, and provides a panel to edit the player's features (gender, face, hair, etc.) Several armor pieces are gendered, so I've opted to keep armor selections isolated between the female and male player models as if there are always two player slots available in the app: one female, one male.
+You can save and load armor sets regardless of your player customization, but invalid armor pieces will display a message and not be equipped by default: E.G. loading a set with Maiden armor pieces on a male player.

 ## Tools and Resources

 ### Godot Engine

 I've used [Godot](https://godotengine.org/) 4 to build this project, while the previous iteration of the app used Godot 3.
-This requires some extensive code re-writing, due to changes in the engine and GDScript, but has been painless so far.
-I considered using some C# or even C++ for this project, but I haven't yet found any instances where this would provide a significant improvement in performance: most of the scripting operations here are built-in engine commands, or fairly lightweight operations whose minor improvements will be offset by the greater amount of debugging time incurred by c# restrictions and lacking documentation on Godot's part.
+This required some extensive code re-writing, due to changes in the engine and GDScript, but has been painless so far.
+I considered using some C# or even C++ for this project, but I haven't yet found any instances where this would provide a significant improvement in performance: most of the scripting operations here are built-in engine commands, or fairly lightweight operations whose minor improvements will be offset by the greater amount of debugging time incurred by C# restrictions and lacking documentation on Godot's part.

 ### Game Resources